foopod/blog-2.0/_posts/2017-02-07-self-taught.md

 My [Github report card](https://githubreportcard.reflect.io/) says that last year I made 372 commits across 28 repos in 5 languages.
 People ask me why I do it, spend 40 hours coding at work then go home and do more.
 It's because I love it.
 Sure I could watch TV, play video games, hang out with friends or even go outside.
 It's not like I don't do these things though, but maybe less than others.

 So passion is pretty key for me.
-It means that I have the motivation to go and do this already.
-But sometimes you want to do something, but for some reason the motivation isn't always there.
+It gives me the motivation I need to do this.
+But sometimes even when I want to do something the motivation isn't always there.

 A long time ago I worked in retail.